SAni2K55/entry_test/PartA_MCQ_Answers.md

   in a future upgrade.
 - **D)** Because API providers block blockchain nodes for security reasons.

-**Your Answer:** [A/B/C/D]
+**Your Answer:** [B]

 **Your Reasoning:**
-[2-3 sentences.
-Why would a single company running the only oracle undermine the point of building on a blockchain?
-What does a decentralised oracle network do about that?]
+ The oracle functions as the base of the database and links to the blockchain, prevent any unwanted transaction

 ---